-During the in 1993/94 Challenge Year, even if there had been races every single weekend which there were not, that mileage would have equated to an average of 73 kms per week.
+During the in 1993/94 Challenge Year, even if there had been races every single weekend, which there were not, that mileage would have equated to an average of 73 kms per week.

 But what I will always remember was hearing about the titanic struggle during that year.
 In spite of Colin Sydney being a faster, stronger and more capable runner than himself, Kushie would give Colin a run for his money.
 Having been the “bridesmaid” twice, Colin would make sure that he triumphed that year.
-Every weekend Colin and Kushie would run the longest race anywhere in South Africa even if it meant 3 back to back marathons over the weekend.
+Every weekend Colin and Kushie would run the longest race anywhere in South Africa, even if it meant 3 back to back marathons over the weekend.

 The speculation at every race was about who was leading in the challenge.
-As they were both running the same races, they were neck and neck.
+As they both were running the same races, they were neck and neck.
 Nothing separated them.
 As neither would comment on their actual mileage completed, it was anybody’s guess as to the gap between them.
 But whatever it was, it was marginal.

 The deciding factor would have to be something arbitrary like an injury or a car breaking down en route to a race.
 But who would it be?

 Speculation was rife.
 Both parties were taking the challenge in their stride or so it seemed.
 Then the inevitable happened.
 Somebody was injured.
-Kushie experienced Achilles’ problems during the Battlefields Ultra marathon.
+Kushie experienced Achilles’ problems during the Battlefield’s Ultra marathon.
 Having sacrificed so much to remain in the lead, he was not about to capitulate.